Reading Courses

 Hours: 3

 This course is designed to address how literacy is taught and assessed across content areas.
-Using both content literacy and disciplinary literacy approaches, students will learn strategies for increasing comprehension and leverage writing as a tool for formulating and organizing ideas that lead to a deeper understanding of concepts and topics across content areas.
+Students will learn how to support culturally and linguistically diverse literacy learners and plan and implement differentiated literacy experiences using both content literacy and disciplinary literacy approaches, and students will learn strategies for increasing comprehension and leverage writing as a tool for formulating and organizing ideas that lead to a deeper understanding of concepts and topics across content areas

 RDG 560 - Literacy Assessment